rocky-linux/documentation/docs/guides/web/caddy.md

 ## Configuring Caddy

 Unlike traditional web servers like Apache and Nginx, Caddy's configuration format is significantly simpler.
-Gone are the days where you had to configure the nitty-gritty like your web server's threading model or SSL certificates, unless you want to.
+Gone are the days where you had to configure the nitty-gritty, like your web server's threading model or SSL certificates, unless you want to.

 To edit the Caddy configuration file: